Skip to content

 If helping us strengthen the Go community through package maintainership or other efforts sounds interesting to you, please consider joining our organization.

-Open a new discussion here, filling in the template that's supplied, and then provide a link to your issue in the #gofrs Slack channel.
+Open a new discussion here, fill in the template that's supplied, and then provide a link to your issue in the #gofrs Slack channel.

-Please note: We require all users joining the organization have two-factor authentication enabled at all times.
+Please note: We require all users joining the organization to have two-factor authentication enabled at all times.

 If you've yet to join the Slack community, you can request an invite here.